 All good things come to an end

 The golden age of wrestling is well and truly over.
 World of Sport (the programme that included wrestling), eventually disappeared from our screens along with it’s popular host Dickie Davies.
-Wrestling is still fondly remembered – mention Big Daddy and Giant Haystacks won’t be far behind – mention World of Sport and Dickie Davies will come up in the conversation – Saturdays at 4pm still reminds many of us of the glory days of Wrestling.
+Wrestling is still fondly remembered – mention of Big Daddy will lead to Giant Haystacks being mentioned – mention World of Sport and Dickie Davies will come up in the conversation.
+Saturdays at 4pm still reminds many of us of the glory days of Wrestling.

 An expanded story on the glory days of when sport ruled on Saturdays is featured in the new hardback book, Section N Underpass.
-Release date 14th December 2018.
 Order your copy here: Enter the Underpass

 retrohen – read – remember – reminisce – share